DipHE Person-Centred Counselling

 What do I learn?

 Students will consolidate understanding of the psychological ideas underpinning the person-centred approach, including consideration of equality and diversity.
 With guidance and support form tutors and from peer groups, learners will have further opportunities to examine self in new ways and, consequently, evaluate their own and others’ development.
 Learners will be introduced to case management and professional practice procedures in line with Colchester Institute Counselling Service (CICS) policies and procedures, the British Association of Counselling and Psychotherapy Ethical Framework for the Counselling Professions, and relevant legislation.
+Within this module students will also work towards on-line and telephone counselling competencies in line with BACP competency guidance.
+When teaching online competences, teaching and learning will be supported through on-line sessions.

 What’s the assignment?